drpafowler/SpringRiver/README.md

 # Project Title

 ## My package
-This repository is my exploration of predicting streamflows from data obtained from the USGS
+This repository is my exploration of predicting springtime streamflows from data obtained from the USGS

 ## Goals
 The primary goal here is to investigate methods of predicting the discharge of a river.
 I see there being two key components to this.
 First, is the onset of the peak flow.
 Second, is the magnitude of the peak flow.